Skip to content

 How staff undo a points award or reverse a stamp, voucher, or pass at the counter

 Mistakes happen at a busy counter.
-A reward goes to the wrong person, or points get added twice.
-Reward Loyalty lets staff put these right on the spot, in a way that keeps the record honest.
+A reward goes to the wrong person, or you add the same points twice.
+The app lets staff put these right on the spot, in a way that keeps the record honest.

 Undoing a points award